ecaoile/ecaoile.github.io/reading-notes/class-21-reading.md

 5. What is one thing a framework does that a library doesn’t do?

-    A frame work can control when certain pieces of code are called.
+    A framework can control when certain pieces of code are called.
+Library: chart.js, ecosystem; Node, framework: React

 [Return to Index](index.md)